praveennhiremath/learning-library/developer-library/microservices-data-refactoring/construct-graph/construct-graph.md

 ## Task 2: Create the web access and graph-enabled user

+This Task 2 is optional as we have already created the new user 'TKDRADATA' during the setup.
+Do this only if you want to create new user other than 'TKDRADATA'.

 1. Login as the ADMIN user for your Autonomous Database instance.

     ![ALT text is not available for this image](./images/create-user/login.png " ")